hausbus/ioBroker.hausbus_de/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->
+* support for new 12 channel relay module

 ### 1.3.0 (2023-12-31)
 * support for new analog inputs (0-10V or 4-20mA)